ivan020/ticker-cik-EDGAR_DB/README.md

 # ticker-cik-EDGAR_DB
-This .csv file contains data gathered from EDGAR SEC.
+All CIKs and SICs gathered from EDGAR SEC.

 Contents:
 - cik - "central index key", used by the SEC to identify a company in EDGAR database